auth0/docs/articles/api/overview.md

 - **Scopes**: here you can define the scopes for this API, by setting a name and a description.

 - **Non Interactive Clients**: lists your Non Interactive Clients.
-You can authorize which Clients should use your API and which scopes should be granted to each.
-Only non-interactive Clients require explicit permission.
+You can authorize which Non Interactive Clients can request access tokens for your API.
+You can optionally select a subset of the defined scopes to further limit the access that an authorized client has.
+Only Non Interactive Clients require explicit permission.
 That is because, when you authorize a non-interactive Client to access an API, Auth0 is creating a Client Grant for that Client.
 For more details on this case refer to: [Setting up a Client Credentials Grant using the Management Dashboard](/api-auth/config/using-the-auth0-dashboard).

 - **Test**: from this view you can execute a sample Client Credentials flow with any of your Authorized Non-Interactive Clients to check that everything is working as expected.